 An upper endoscopy requires that you have an empty stomach before the procedure.
 Do not eat or drink anything for at least six hours before the procedure, or as directed by your doctor or nurse.

 Talk to your doctor about any changes that may be needed to your regular medication regimen.
-Necessary medications may be taken with a small sip of water.
+Ask if necessary medications may be taken with a small sip of water.

 I Have Diabetes.
 Can I Take Insulin the Day of my Upper Endoscopy?

 If you have diabetes and use insulin, you must adjust the dosage of insulin the day of your upper endoscopy.
-Your diabetes provider will help you with this adjustment.
-Bring your diabetes medication with you so you can take it after the procedure.
+Ask your doctor for details.
+Bring your diabetes medication if your doctor recommends that you take it after the procedure.

 Will I Be Able to Drive Home Following my Upper Endoscopy?

-No. You will need to bring a responsible adult with you to accompany you home after the endoscopy.
-You should not drive or operate machinery for 12 to 24 hours after the procedure to ensure that the sedative effects have worn off.
+No. You will need to bring a responsible adult with you to take you home after the endoscopy.
+You should not drive or operate machinery for the rest of the day of the procedure to ensure that the sedative effects have worn off.

 What Can I Expect the Day of my Upper Endoscopy?